 Prue Clarke is a print, radio and television journalist and media development specialist.
-Her reporting has appeared in Newsweek, the Financial Times, The Guardian and on CNN, CBC, BBC and NPR.
+Her reporting has appeared in The Washington Post, Foreign Policy, the Financial Times, The Guardian and on CNN, BBC and NPR among others.

 For the last decade Prue has reported on war, development, resources extraction and democracy building efforts in Africa and Asia.
 Her reporting has taken her from Central Australia to Aceh, Indonesia and across Central Africa, into conflict zones in the Democratic Republic of Congo.

 Prue has reported extensively in west Africa from Nigeria to Senegal with a particular focus on the west African nation of Liberia.
 Prue has covered the country since the end of the civil war through the election of President Ellen Johnson Sirleaf and ongoing efforts to rebuild the country.

 Prue was previously a print reporter with the Financial Times newspaper in its New York bureau and a TV correspondent with the Australian Broadcasting Corporation in Sydney and New York.
 She covered the World Trade Center attacks in 2001 from Ground Zero in New York for the ABC.